wavicle/libdialog/README.md

 # libdialog

-A Java library to quickly build command-line text-based applications.
+A Java library to quickly build command-line and text-based applications.
 Features and usage are explained below.

 ## Usage and examples